4 Hearty Home-Cooked Recipes Including Buckwheat Futomaki an

 Squeeze out excess water firmly by hand.

-Moisten and overlap 1.5 sheets of nori, then spread the noodles thinly over only two-thirds of the sheet.
+Since there are many ingredients, the nori (김) can easily tear; overlap 1.5 sheets of nori, moistening the overlapping part, and spread the noodles thinly up to two-thirds of the sheet.

 👨🍳 Directions